leandroarndt/djangospam/README.txt

 Change log
 ----------

+* 0.4:
+    * 0.4.0 (*2013-03-19*):
+        * Added cookie-based comment moderator.
+        * Transformed Akismet module into a separate subpackage.
+        **Warning:** Code that used Akismet module needs to be rewritten.
+See `djangospam.akismet` for the current code.
+        * Improved logger.
 * 0.3:
     * 0.3.4 (*2013-03-18*):
-        Improved forms and URL.
+        * Improved forms and URL.
     * 0.3.3 (*2013-03-17*):
-        Worked around pip bug.
+        * Worked around pip bug.
     * 0.3.2 (*2013-03-17*):
-        Fixed new setup bug (setup.py) - NOT A BUG, see v.
+        * Fixed new setup bug (setup.py) - NOT A BUG, see v.
 0.3.3.
     * 0.3.1 (*2013-03-17*):
-        Fixed setup bug (in Manifest.in)
+        * Fixed setup bug (in Manifest.in)
     * 0.3.0 (*2013-03-17*):
-        Implemented cookie middleware
+        * Implemented cookie middleware
 * 0.2:
     * 0.2.2 (*2013-03-16*):
-        Fixed bug at akismet module.
+        * Fixed bug at akismet module.
     * 0.2.1 (*2013-03-13*):
-        Made compatible with both Python 2 and 3.
+        * Made compatible with both Python 2 and 3.
     * 0.2.0 (*2013-03-10*):
-        Implemented Akismet verification.
+        * Implemented Akismet verification.
 * 0.1:
     * 0.1.1-0.1.6 (*2013-03-10*):
-        Bugfixes.
+        * Bugfixes.
     * 0.1.0 (*2013-03-09*):
-        First version.
+        * First version.